pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 - Operational efficiency: The platform should simplify and automate the management and maintenance of the underlying infrastructure, allowing the organization to focus on delivering value to customers.
 - Continuous improvement: The platform should be designed with a mindset of continuous evolution, with regular updates and enhancements to address emerging needs and technologies.

-By aligning the platform with these key principles, organizations can unlock significant value, including faster time-to-market, improved developer productivity, and reduced operational overhead.
+By aligning with these principles, organizations can achieve faster time-to-market, improved developer productivity, and reduced operational overhead.

-## The Platform Maturity Model: Charting the Path to Platform Success
+## The Platform Maturity Model: Charting the Path to Success

+{{< figure alt="Dominik Kress at the Berlin Pulumi Group meetup explaining the platform maturity model" src="./dominik-platform-engineering-berlin.png" caption="Dominik Kress at the Berlin Pulumi Group meetup explaining the platform maturity model" width=100% >}}

-Building on the foundation of the white paper, the Platform Working Group has developed a Platform Maturity Model - a framework that helps organizations assess the current state of their cloud native platform and identify the steps needed to reach a higher level of maturity.
+The Platform Working Group has developed a Platform Maturity Model.
+This framework can help assess the current state of a cloud native platform and identify steps to enhance its maturity.
+It defines five levels:

-The Platform Maturity Model defines five distinct levels of platform maturity, each with its own characteristics and considerations:

-- Ad-hoc: At the lowest level, the platform is ad-hoc, with no dedicated team or budget, and a reliance on individual efforts and workarounds.
+- Ad-hoc: At the lowest level, the platform is ad-hoc, with no dedicated team or budget and a reliance on individual efforts and workarounds.
-- Operational: The platform has a dedicated team and budget, but the focus is primarily on operational tasks and maintenance, rather than strategic initiatives.
+- Operational: The platform has a dedicated team and budget, focusing primarily on operational tasks and maintenance rather than strategic initiatives.
-- Scalable: The platform is now viewed as a product, with a clear roadmap and a focus on delivering value to internal customers.
+- Scalable: The platform is now viewed as a product with a clear roadmap and a focus on delivering value to internal customers.
 The platform team has more autonomy and the ability to drive innovation.
 - Enabled: The platform has become a strategic asset, with a thriving ecosystem of contributors and consumers.
 The platform team is empowered to make decisions and drive the platform's evolution.
-- Optimized: The platform is continuously optimized, with a strong focus on measuring and improving key performance indicators.
-The platform is deeply integrated into the organization's overall technology strategy and decision-making processes.
+- Optimized: The platform is continuously optimized, focusing on measuring and improving key performance indicators.
+The platform is deeply integrated into the organization's technology strategy and decision-making processes.

-By using the Platform Maturity Model as a guide, organizations can assess their current level of platform maturity, identify areas for improvement, and develop a roadmap to reach a higher level of platform success.
+By using the CNCF's [Platform Maturity Model](https://tag-app-delivery.cncf.io/whitepapers/platform-eng-maturity-model/) as a guide, organizations can assess their current level of platform maturity, identify areas for improvement, and develop a roadmap to reach a higher level of platform success.
 This model has proven to be a valuable tool for many organizations, helping them to align their platform initiatives with their broader business objectives.

-## Platforms as Products: Driving Platform Success
+## Platforms as Products: Driving Success

-One of the key initiatives currently underway within the Platform Working Group is the "Platforms as Products" research project.
-This effort aims to explore the parallels between traditional product management and the management of cloud native platforms, with the goal of identifying best practices and patterns that can help organizations unlock the full potential of their platforms.
+One of the key initiatives currently underway within the Platform Working Group is the "[Platforms as Products](https://tag-app-delivery.cncf.io/blog/product-thinking-for-platforms/)" research project.
+This effort aims to explore the parallels between traditional product management and the management of cloud-native platforms to identify best practices and patterns that can help organizations unlock the full potential of their platforms.

-The core premise of the "Platforms as Products" initiative is that successful cloud native platforms should be treated and managed like products, rather than just technology projects.
+The core premise of the "Platforms as Products" initiative is that successful cloud-native platforms should be treated and managed like products rather than just technology projects.
 This means applying principles of product management, such as:

 - Defining a clear vision and roadmap: Establishing a long-term vision for the platform and a roadmap to get there, focusing on delivering value to internal customers.
 - Measuring and optimizing for key metrics: Identifying and tracking the right performance indicators to ensure the platform is delivering the desired outcomes.
 - Fostering a thriving ecosystem: Encouraging and enabling a community of contributors and consumers to drive the platform's evolution and adoption.
 - Continuously iterating and improving: Embracing a continuous improvement mindset, with regular updates and enhancements to the platform based on user feedback and emerging needs.

-By adopting a product management approach to their cloud native platforms, organizations can better align their platform initiatives with their broader business goals, and ensure that the platform is delivering tangible value to the organization.
+By adopting a product management approach to their cloud native platforms, organizations can better align their platform initiatives with their broader business goals and ensure that the platform delivers tangible value to the organization.

-The "Platforms as Products" research project is currently underway, with the Platform Working Group conducting interviews and gathering insights from organizations that have successfully implemented cloud native platforms.
-The goal is to distill these learnings into a set of best practices and patterns that can be shared with the broader community.

 ## Conclusion

 If you're interested in learning more about platform engineering and getting involved in its initiatives, there are several ways to participate:

+- Attend a Platform Engineering & DevOps in-person meetup, [find a location near you](https://info.pulumi.com/platform-engineering-devops-series)
-- Attend the bi-weekly CNCF Platform Working Group meetings: Regular sync meetings are held every other Tuesday at 5 PM Berlin time (11 AM ET).
+- Join the bi-weekly [CNCF Platform Working Group meetings](https://tag-app-delivery.cncf.io/wgs/platforms/#meetings) every other Tuesday at 5 PM Berlin time (11 AM ET).
-- Join the CNCF Slack channel: The Platform Working Group has an active presence on the CNCF Slack, where members discuss ideas, share resources, and collaborate on various initiatives.
 - I wish there was a doc page to send them to... check other blog
 - Join the workshop something something

+---

+## Frequently Asked Questions

+### What is the CNCF Platform Working Group?

+Within the [CNCF](https://www.cncf.io/), the Platform Working Group is a collaborative effort focused on the critical topic of cloud native platforms.
+As a working group member, you can share insights and experiences from our discussions.

+The Platform Working Group is part of the CNCF's App Delivery Technical Advisory Group, which includes sustainability, runtime, observability, and security initiatives.
+The working group is open to anyone interested in contributing to the conversation around cloud native platforms, and its members come from diverse backgrounds, including product managers, engineers, and industry experts.

+### Who is Dominik Kress?

+[Dominik Kress](https://www.linkedin.com/in/dominik-kress-33a540174/) is a product manager at Giant Swarm and a CNCF Platforms Working Group member.

+He is on a mission to simplify developers' lives by delivering intuitive developer platforms.
+He has been in the IT industry for over seven years, starting his journey as a Full Stack Software Engineer, falling in love with DevOps and Product Organisations to become a Product Manager for Cloud Technology later.

+Dominik is passionate about Cloud Transformation, Product Management, and helping people.
+He loves contributing to the community with talks, articles, or publications.

+### How can I participate in the Platform As A Product research?

+The "Platforms as Products" research project is currently underway, with the Platform Working Group conducting interviews and gathering insights from organizations that have successfully implemented cloud native platforms.
+The goal is to distill these learnings into a set of best practices and patterns that can be shared with the broader community.

+To participate in this research, [sign up here](https://bit.ly/platform-research).